russelljennings/NSScreenshotOrganiser/README.md

 ## TODO
 * Make the program asynchronous.
 UI currently freezes while copying files, giving the impression the app is frozen.
 * Set up proper branches for Dev and Release.
 Clean up releases, tags.. etc.
+* Perhaps refactor so it can run on other platforms.

 ## Requirements
 *  [.NET 8 Runtime](https://dotnet.microsoft.com/en-us/download/dotnet/8.0)